matlab-deep-learning/pretrained-dlCHOMP/README.md

 ```

 ### Download Pretrained Network
 Use the code below to download the pretrained network for a supported robot.
-For a list of supported robots, refer to the table in the [Metrics and Evaluation](#metrics-and-evaluation) section.
+For a list of supported robots, see the table in the [Metrics and Evaluation](#metrics-and-evaluation) section.
 To demonstrate this workflow, download the pretrained DLCHOMP network for the KUKA LBR iiwa 7.

 ```matlab
 robotName = "kukaIiwa7";